khill42/OSC_IntroHPC/_episodes/01-bash.md

 The rest of the exercises we'll work on today will be with OnDemand.

-There is an introduction to OnDemand on OSC's website [osc.edu/ondemand](https://www.osc.edu/resources/online_portals/ondemand)
+>There is an introduction to OnDemand on OSC's website [osc.edu/ondemand](https://www.osc.edu/resources/online_portals/ondemand)
+{: .callout}